sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 ###Making VirtualBox to listen for a particular port (Port forwarding)

-We will have to change some settings in virtualbox using VBoxManage
+We will have to change some settings in virtualbox using VBoxManage(a commandline tool to tweak virtualbox settings)

 It is important that you chose a port number larger than 1024 for host since administrative right is required by virtualbox to listen for ports below 1024 (here we choose 2222).
 Also note that using port 22 will only result in looping back into your own system.

 In you host operating systems terminal (Linux terminal) type,

     VBoxManage modifyvm "minix" --natpf1 "guestssh,tcp,,2222,,22"

+"guestssh" is just a name for the port forwarding rule.
+"minix" - name of the virtualbox image

 ###Installing openssh in MINIX